×

 14. Body Odor

 Summer offices can get a little toasty, but it’s important to pack the essentials to work.
-Whether it’s deodorant in your purse or even a change of clothes, coworkers and clients alike will appreciate the effort.
+Whether it’s deodorant in your purse or even a change of clothes, coworkers and clients alike appreciate the effort.
+Not to mention, this isn’t something that’s brought up easily, so taking care of it yourself ensures you aren’t the butt of jokes at the water cooler.

 15. Constant Chatter